 All industries are welcome.

-All PMI Toronto members were emailed the following information on how to participate in the program.
+All PMI Toronto members will be emailed the following information on how to participate in the program.
 These steps apply to both Mentors and Mentees

 PMI TORONTO members in good standing.
 Typically a mentor will:

 - Be considered a senior project manager by his/her peers